Large family home with gazebo under a blue sky.

 Most home purchases include an inspection contingency, which allows buyers to have a home inspection before they buy the property.
 As a result, you may need to make repairs based on the inspection findings and what the buyer wants.
 Otherwise, the buyer can back out of the contract without penalty.

-The average cost of sellers’ home repairs is $3,500 – $5,000.
-While this amount can lighten your wallet considerably, the repairs usually pay for themselves by increasing your home’s value and drawing in more buyers.
+The average cost of sellers’ home repairs is often reported to be roughly $3,500 – $5,000.
+However, there is no consensus on these figures, and much depends on whether the repairs you need can be done DIY-style or require the help of professionals.
+While the cost of repairs can lighten your wallet considerably, the repairs usually pay for themselves by increasing your home’s value and drawing in more buyers.

 Mortgage Payoff